 Community Engagement Producer

-Her project HALF: Biracial + Bicultural was nominated for a USA Today award.
+Her portrait project, HALF: Biracial + Bicultural in America, was nominated for USA Today's Outstanding Academic & Intellectual Endeavor Award.

 Seattle Story Project is seeking brave storytellers.

 Dr. Daudi Abe along with KUOW's Ross Reynolds and public radio listeners explore recommendations for revolutionary reads.

 Drs.
 John and Julie Gottman join KUOW to explore the challenges and adventures of coupledom during Coronavirus.

 Trouble concentrating?
 Forgetting things?
 Our brains are doing strange things during this time of crisis.

 Leading brain experts talk with KUOW's Ross Reynolds and Deborah Wang to explore tips for well-being as we move into the acceptance phase of this "new normal."

 Ep.
 10: Are We Going To Be OK?
 For Black journalists on the frontlines of the #BLM movement, objectivity does not mean neutrality